 After opening up all the windows and airing the place out, I was able to slice this pork and chow down.
 It was the perfect Sunday late lunch, but it also heated up well all week for lunches and dinners.

 I love leftovers, they’re practical and time-saving.
 When I find a recipe that heats up well, I hold on to it and make it over and over again.
 I added this one to that list.

 The rub for this rosemary Dijon pork loin is super easy and affordable.
 Half the ingredients are in the name…

 I used a Le Creuset Braiser to make this recipe.
-If you are in the market for an expensive French cooking pan, the one I use is below:Get it now on Amazon.com
+If you are in the market for an expensive French cooking pan, let me introduce you to the cheaper roasting pans here.

 I’m thinking the same thing – that is one pricey pan.
 I got it as a wedding gift, so there is no reason for me not to use it.